-Extremely Low-Income (0-30% AMI)
+Extremely Low-Income (0-30% AMI) Jurisdiction as a whole: 71.3%

 In the extremely low-income group, there is one racial or ethnic group that is disproportionately impacted by housing problems.
 According to the available data, over 90% of Hispanic households have a housing problem.